Botox TMJ in Virginia Beach

 Recovery and Results From Botox For TMJ

 There is no downtime required after Botox injections for TMJ, patients can return to work, school, and most normal activities right away.
 However, strenuous physical activity and exercise should be postponed for the next four hours.
-To avoid spreading the toxin to other muscles, it is vital that patients do not rub the treatment area for the first day.
+To avoid spreading the toxin to other muscles, it is vital that patients do not rub the treatment area on the first day.
 Remaining upright for several hours after treatment is also important, allowing the Botox to properly settle into the desired target muscles.

 The benefits of Botox TMJ can be seen almost immediately.
 Over the following week, the results will continue to improve.
 Some patients also report a mild improvement of area wrinkles, as the jaw muscles relax, and the appearance starts to look less angry or tense.
 As the hypertrophic masseter muscle will relax, those with a wide jaw may notice a slight narrowing following the injections.
 In many cases, a mouth guard is no longer needed.
 In five to six months, as the benefits of the Botox injections wear off, a repeat treatment can maintain the results.